 Double Vision

 The theme "Double Vision" was inspired by the year 2020, because only once a century does the year double up.
 But the Covid-19 pandemic halted WCG's normal contest schedule and the deadline was extended to March 2021.
+Artists were challenged to capture on an envelope whatever they see in their personal Double Vision.

 Adult entries were juried by current and retired White House Chief Calligraphers Lee Ann Clark and Pat Blair and professional calligrapher/illustrator Lubna Zahid.
 The three Student divisions were judged by professional calligraphers and art educators Susan Easton, Nahid Tootoonchi and Rebecca Solow.